Executive Order 13985: Provisions

 According to the order, converging economic, health, and climate crises have exposed and exacerbated inequities.
 The order, therefore, announces that the Biden administration will pursue a comprehensive approach to advancing equity for all, in particular by fighting systemic racism.
 By promoting the federal government's equality, we can generate chances to strengthen historically neglected neighborhoods that benefit everyone.
 A study, for instance, suggests that narrowing racial divisions in salaries, home loans, lending possibilities, and access to higher education would equal $5 trillion more in the U.S. economy in the next five years.
 The federal government's objective to promote equity is to provide everyone the chance to achieve their full potential.

 Each agency must examine, in accordance with these goals, whether its programs and policies maintain structural obstacles to opportunities and benefits for persons of color and other under-served groups and what extent.
 Such evaluations would better enable agencies to formulate policies and programs that provide equitable resources and benefits for all.

 Effects

 Within sixty days of the date of the order, the heads of federal departments are to consider halting, revising, or rescinding all activity related to or resulting from Donald Trump's Executive Order 13950.

+The order established an Interagency Working Group on Equitable Data, consisting of various department heads.